bradystroud/bradystroud/README.md

 ### About Me 🙋‍♂️

 I'm a Software Engineer based in Brisbane, Australia.
 I work at SSW, where I build full-stack applications for clients to help solve their complex business problems.
 Internally, I manage some development teams at SSW and oversee internal resources to ensure we have efficient operations.
-I work hard to improve SSWs processes and standartize repeated operations to give employees a better experience.
+I work hard to improve SSW's processes and standardize repeated operations to give employees a better experience.

 I work on a few cool personal projects, to solve problems I have or to learn something new.
 Check out the pinned repos :) ⬇️